Get Started

 Join the network

-The network is open — run a node, share a vault, and help govern the standard.
-Mission-aligned subnetworks already steward real public-good work here, in the open.
+The network is open — run a node, share a vault, and help shape the standard.
+Mission-aligned subnetworks are taking shape around real public-good work.

 aDNA for Researchers Educators Enterprise Compliance Startups Adopters